A “READILY APPARENT” THUMP

 Conine v.
 County of Snohomish, Not Reported in P.3d, 2007 WL 1398846 (Ct.App.
 Wash., May 14, 2007).
 Howard and Karen Conine were driving on State Route 524 when a red alder tree standing on an embankment on the west side of the road fell on their car.
 The tree had been located about 10 feet outside the State’s right of way on land owned by Snohomish County.
 The Conines sued the State of Washington for failure to maintain the state highways in a safe condition and the County for failure to remove an obvious hazard from its property.

-The Conines’ arborist testified that during the 6-12 months immediately preceding the tree’s failure, the appearance of the tree should have given anyone looking at it notice that it was dead and decaying.
+The Conines’ arborist testified that during the 6-12 months immediately preceding the tree’s failure, the appearance of the tree should have put anyone looking at it on notice that it was dead and decaying.
 The arborist said the tree was probably leaning 10 to 15 degrees downhill toward the road, and would have been in the highest risk category because of its condition and proximity to the road.
 The DOT’s maintenance technician who removed the tree after the accident said the tree “had been a live tree and that its root ball had come loose from the soil owing to the very wet conditions we had in January 2003.”

 Held: The summary judgment was reversed.
 The State’s liability to users of a road is predicated upon its having notice, either actual or constructive, of the dangerous condition which caused injury, unless the danger was one it should have foreseen and guarded against.
 The Conines conceded that the State did not have actual notice, but they argued that the tree’s visibly dangerous condition created constructive notice.
 The Court found that the question to be answered was whether, for constructive notice, the State had a duty to look for a readily apparent hazard.
 Although the Washington Supreme Court had held in another case that where the tree was on a remote, mountainous, sporadically traveled road, a high threshold for constructive notice of danger was needed to trigger a duty to inspect and remove a dangerous tree.
 But here, the road was a state highway in a populated area, and the risk to the traveling public shifted the risk analysis.
 What’s more, in the other case, the Supreme Court found that the tree that fell was no more dangerous than any one of the thousands of trees that lined mountain roads.
 By contrast, the Conines’ expert testified that the tree that fell was obviously a hazard.
 The differences, the Court said, precluded a finding that the State lacked constructive notice as a matter of law.
 Constructive notice that a tree was dangerous gives rise to a duty to inspect.
 Thus, summary judgment was improperly granted on the basis of no duty to inspect.